How to Get Rid of Geese

 goose poop droppings

-One of the biggest issues with geese hanging out in your yard is the feces.
+One of the biggest issues with geese hanging out in your yard is their infamous geese droppings.
 If you thought pigeon poop was bad, geese take it to another level.
-This greasy goose goo is so slimy it only takes a handful of geese to quickly turn your well-manicured lawn into a muddy Slip ‘N Slide.
+This greasy goose goo is so slimy it only takes a handful of adult geese to quickly turn your well-manicured lawn into a muddy Slip ‘N Slide.
 It can ruin plants and may contain harmful parasites, virii, or diseases.
 These include:

 • Avian Flu – This influenza variant has some notoriety for resisting flu vaccines and can infect both domestic and wild birds as well as humans.
 As with other forms of influenza, bird flu is no longer dangerous to healthy individuals but still poses some risk for younger children, the elderly, and those with a compromised immune system.